-The deliverable is the workshop.
+The deliverable is the two workshops.

-2. Write a draft general direction document based on the workshop outcomes, outlining guideline's topics and direction.
-(November 30, 2022)
+3.2 Write a draft general direction document based on the workshops, outlining guideline's topics and direction by June 30, 2023.

-Information gathered from the national workshop, as well as supporting work done with the Practice Committee will be used to develop a draft general direction document, which will subsequently be sent to engineering regulators and the Engineers Canada Board for consultation in February-March 2023.
-This consultation process is run by the CEQB Secretariat, who summarize stakeholder feedback and communicate it to the committee and Consultant to aid in the next steps of project development.
-The draft general direction requires sequential approvals by the Practice Committee and then the CEQB in January 2023 in order to be sent for regulator consultation.
+Information gathered from the national workshop, as well as supporting work done with the Continuing Competence Committee will be used to develop a draft general direction document, which will subsequently be sent to engineering regulators and the Engineers Canada Board for consultation.
+This consultation process is run by the CEQB Secretariat, which summarizes stakeholder feedback and communicates it to the committee and Consultant to aid in the next steps of project development.
+The draft general direction requires sequential approvals by the Continuing Competence Committee and then the CEQB in order to be sent for regulator consultation.